-promoting civic participation in the information society.
-We have advocated for digital capabilities for the most marginalised, asserting that glib references to empowerment be eschewed in favour of a political and situated idea of citizenship adequate to the information age.
+The rationale for this research also comes from the particular location of the research coordination team at IT for Change, the organisation that developed the framework and undertook the research.
+As an epistemological endeavour, this research project is very much part of the organisation's trajectory in promoting civic participation in the information society.
+We have advocated for digital capabilities for the most marginalised, asserting that glib references to empowerment are eschewed in favour of a political and situated idea of citizenship adequate to the information age.
 Our approach to voice for those at the margins proceeds from a normative conception of citizen participation in democracy, curious and critical about the possibilities and pitfalls of digital technologies and their intertwining with social systems.
-The research framework has been developed with careful attention to institutional implications of ICT mediation, adopting a nuanced approach that explores institutional pathways to a better democratic future in digital times, avoiding easy slippage into determinisms - technological or social.
+The research framework has been developed with careful attention to institutional implications of ICT mediation, adopting a nuanced approach that explores institutional pathways to a better democratic future in digital times, avoiding easy slippage into determinisms, technological or social.
 We believe that this disclosure of our subject position as researchers provides a background to the choice of theoretical and analytical approaches for this research.